-The contractual maturity of the company's government borrowings are stated in note 17.
+The contractual maturity of the Company's government borrowings are stated in note 17.
 The Company believes its monthly rental stream is sufficient to satisfy the repayment terms of its loan facilities.
-The Company at present has no development finance in place and is currently reviewing its finance arrangements for future developments with the banks and the States of Guernsey.
+The Company continues to review its finance arrangements for future developments with the banks and the States of Guernsey.
 The Company's other main contractual obligations stem from amounts due to contractors for development work and retention payments.
-The directors believe that the Company has sufficient cash reserves to satisfy the payment terms of the amounts due to contractors and other suppliers (as stated in note 15) for work and services performed to date and for future contracted work.
+Having assessed the future forecasted cash flows of the Company, the directors believe that the Company has sufficient resources to continue to settle its liabilities as they fall due for at least the next 12 months, including to satisfy the payment terms of the amounts due to contractors and other suppliers (as stated in note 15) for work and services performed to date and for future contracted work.